 This snippet translates to: Look at

-X-Memory-Limit HTTP header and set value from this header to PHP
+X-Memory-Limit HTTP header and set the value from this header to PHP

 memory_limit.
-You might wonder why use this module while there are other solutions like
+You might wonder why you should use this module when there are other solutions like

-mod_php, run single PHP version per container and have reverse proxy in front of this fleet of containers.
+mod_php, run a single PHP version per container, and have a reverse proxy in front of this fleet of containers.
 Secondly,

 mod_fcgid is not developed anymore, while

-mod_lsapi has to run under CloudLinux which is proprietary and not free.
+mod_lsapi has to run on CloudLinux which is proprietary and not free.

 In addition, this module allows you to overwrite

 TMPDIR environment on request from headers too.
 For instance:

 TMPDIR environment per request allows you to make sure the client is not using